-Big changes are in store for our MEP Hangers Revit add-on during 2022.
+Big changes are in store for our MEP Hangers software for Revit this year.

 One change has to do with the Revit family library of hangers and supports that comes with the tool.
 We started from scratch to create elements that would benefit a wide range of users.